Wallabi Beach is a dog-friendly beach in Wallabi Point. Some conditions apply, so it's worth checking before you visit.

-Dogs welcome on-leash or off-leash on the beach.
-Dogs must be on-leash within 50 metres of patrolled swimming areas, around the Blackhead ocean pool, in Little Tern nesting zones, NPWS exclusion zones, and on signposted bushland trails.
-Dogs must be under effective control at all times.
+Dogs are permitted on or off leash, except within 50 metres of a patrolled swimming area, in Little Tern nesting zones, National Parks exclusion zones, and on signposted bushland trails.

 A well-known surfing beach near Old Bar The adjacent beaches of Wallabi Point Beach and Saltwater Beach are separated by Saltwater Point within Saltwater National Park.
 These two beaches, just south of Old Bar, are perfect for surfing enthusiasts and attract thousands of tourists every year who are in search the perfect wave.
 These beaches are also great for families as there is a warm, shallow saltwater lagoon nestled against the picnic reserve, providing excellent swimming opportunities.
 For those with a love of fishing you won’t be disappointed as there is a direct ocean boat launch in this area.